Candle-Electric/VMU_Development_Beginners-Tutorial/Lesson_3/README.md

 	.include		"./img/Hello_World_BackGround.asm"
 	.include		"./img/Example_Sprite_Mask.asm"

 Once we've made those changes, let's rebuild our code in WaterBear.
-As mentioned before, it hasn't changed much since Lesson 2.
+As mentioned before, it hasn't changed much since Lesson 2 (the `.include` Statement now pointing to the Masked Sprite and its requisite call to `P_Draw_Sprite_Mask` instead of `P_Draw_Sprite` are the only changes to `main.asm`.).
 In case you need it, here's the full code file:

 <details>
   <summary>Final "Masked Sprite" Code File</summary>